MRU-F22-CS1/instructions/assign4/readme.md

 _Another example: if your submission fulfills the C Level requirements, but suffers from the same kinds of problems as in the previous example, your C might become a C-...or even a D+._

 **Note that, unlike assignment 3, where you were given the opportunity to improve your mark by having "impressively expressive" code, here we're assuming that should be the default!**

-### The Written Portion 3-Point Scale

-Details will be placed here when the written question is released on November 18th.

-#### 0 Points

-You will get 0 points if:

-- [ ] nothing is submitted, or
-- [ ] some of your submitted work is plagiarized or copied from another student or source.

-#### 1 Point

-You will get 1 point if:

-#### 2 Points

-You will get 2 points if:

-#### 3 Points

-You will get 3 points if:

 ---